Radical Innovation and Inspiration: Acquia Engage 2021 Day Two Recap

-While day one of Engage was amazing, day two held even more exciting announcements, customer stories, actionable insights and expert advice.
-Engage’s second day kicked off with an inspiring keynote by radical innovator Mick Ebeling, Founder & CEO of Not Impossible Labs.
+While day one of Engage was amazing, day two held even more exciting announcements, customer stories, actionable insights, and expert advice.
+Engage’s second day kicked off with an inspiring keynote by radical innovator Mick Ebeling, founder and CEO of Not Impossible Labs.
 Not Impossible Labs’ mission is to change the world through technologies and stories.
-Working with like-minded collaborators and businesses, the organization forms cross-discipline teams that tackle things that have never been done before.
+Working with like-minded collaborators and businesses, the organization forms cross-discipline teams that tackle projects that have never been done before.
 Mick believes that the first step to solving world problems is making a commitment and then diving headlong into figuring out exactly how to fix it.

-- Help an artist trapped in his body by ALS to paint once again, draw, create and communicate (The Eyewriter)
+- Help an ALS-afflicted artist to paint once again, draw, create and communicate (The Eyewriter)

-- Help set up what is probably the world's first 3D-printing prosthetic lab and training facility, allowing war-torn Sudanese villagers to create much-needed prosthetic limbs (Project Daniel)
+- Set up what is probably the world's first 3D-printing prosthetic lab and training facility, allowing war-torn Sudanese villagers to create much-needed prosthetic limbs (Project Daniel)

-- Help make music inclusive by creating wearable technology that allows deaf people to enjoy an immersive sensory experience
+- Make music inclusive by creating wearable technology that allows deaf people to enjoy an immersive sensory experience

 Mick believes that doing good isn’t just the right thing to do — it’s good for us and good for business.
-He explained that when Intel provided funding for Project Daniel, the company’s small investment actually ended up turning into one of its most successful campaigns, with the initiative receiving global attention and winning awards.
+He explained that, when Intel provided funding for Project Daniel, the company’s small investment actually turned into one of its most successful campaigns, with the initiative receiving global attention and winning awards.
 “Consumers make decisions based on their perception of if a brand is doing good.
 Companies that stand for a purpose are better able to recruit and retain good people,” Mick said.
-“Doing good is good business — it’s a “winner-winner-chicken dinner” when the world benefits because you and your company benefit.”
+“Doing good is good business — it’s a 'winner-winner-chicken dinner' when the world benefits because you and your company benefit.”

 Mick closed his presentation by challenging Engage attendees to ask themselves: